Brown eyes: Facts about brown eye color

 Have routine eye exams

-To keep your beautiful brown eyes healthy and seeing clearly, have routine eye exams at least every two years.
+To keep your beautiful brown eyes healthy and seeing clearly, schedule a comprehensive eye exam at least once every two years.

 READ MORE: Amber eyes: Rare and striking